 Right-Beating Horizontal Nystagmus

 Fast phase to the right.
-Classically seen with left peripheral vestibular hypofunction or right lateral canal excitation.
+Classically seen with left peripheral hypofunction or right lateral canal excitation.

-Nystagmus — rhythmic, involuntary eye movement — encodes the state of the vestibular and central ocular-motor systems in real time.
-The direction, plane, and provocation of the beat localize the lesion more reliably than imaging alone.
-This library pairs reference clips with the clinical logic Dr. Purcell uses in practice.
+Nystagmus encodes the state of the vestibular and central ocular-motor systems in real time.
+The direction, plane, and provocation of the beat localize the lesion more reliably than imaging alone — this library pairs reference clips with the clinical logic Dr. Purcell uses in practice.

 Peripheral nystagmus is unidirectional, suppresses with fixation, and is paired with vertigo.
 Central patterns change direction, are pure vertical or torsional, and persist with fixation.